They say life began from clay...

-They say life began from clay...
-The ceramic pieces in the Mixed Media section are best known for their juxtaposing tactile nature against sharp, modern graphic narratives.
-Every piece puts the material at the forefront: rich, organic glaze, intense complimentary pigments, rugged geometric markmaking, even the structural integrity of the vessel — the handmade quality is not solely aesthetic, rather the catalyst for the charm of the story the piece wants to tell.
-In my work, the narrative is usually an introspection on interpersonal dynamics in a modern world that no longer can identify with nature.
+All the ceramic pieces in the Mixed Media section were hand built, glazed, and fired by me.
+I like to think they stand out for their juxtaposing rugged tactility against modern graphic narratives.
+In every piece, the material is the focus.
+Intentional glaze, intense complimentary pigments, sharp markmaking, even the structural integrity of the vessel — the handmade quality is not solely aesthetic, rather the catalyst for the charm of the story the piece wants to tell.
+In my work, the narrative is usually an introspection on social dynamics in a modern world that no longer can identify with nature.

 My work is the result of my own balance of discipline and spontaneity, and my path to relearning what my childhood self saw on the ranch to fall in love with nature this much.